Islandora/documentation/docs/user-documentation/glossary.md

 ## ISLE
 ISLE, or ISLandora Enterprise, is a community initiative to ease the installation and maintenance of Islandora by using [Docker](#docker).
 ISLE is one of the installation methods currently supported by the Islandora community.

+## ISLE Site Template
+[ISLE Site Template](https://github.com/Islandora-Devops/isle-site-template) is a [Docker Compose] project provided in [a GitHub Template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+The project is used for building and customizing your institution's Islandora installation, for use as both a development and production environment.

+Creating a GitHub repository from a template is similar to [forking a git repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), but there are important differences:

+- A new GitHub fork includes the entire commit history of the parent git repository, while a git repository created from a template starts with a single commit.
+- A GitHub fork can be a temporary way to contribute code to an existing project, while creating a git repository from a template starts a **new** project quickly.

 ## JSON-LD
 [JSON-LD (JavaScript Object Notation for Linked Data)](https://json-ld.org/) is a method of encoding [linked data](#linked-data) using JSON.